 Regardless of age or experience, you will find that our Baja kayak tours are safe and fun.
-We will instruct you on proper sea kayaking technique and safety rules before leaving the beach.
-Our experienced guides are great instructors who will be with you the whole time.
+You will be instructed on proper sea kayaking technique and safety rules before leaving the beach.
+The experienced guides are great instructors who will be with you the whole time.

 Your safety is our top concern.
-Our guides are experienced mature professionals with your safety always in mind.
-We can proudly say that there has never been a serious accident on a Sea Quest tour since we began leading kayak tours more than 25 years ago.
+The guides are experienced mature professionals with your safety always in mind.
+We can proudly say that there has never been a serious accident on a Sea Quest tour or those of our partner companies since we began leading kayak tours more than 25 years ago.
 History demonstrates that sea kayaking is generally safer than most other outdoor sports.

 The tandem kayaks we use are over 20 feet long and are very stable.
-Our “double” kayaks are fully loaded with gear during Baja kayak tours, and this ballast makes them even steadier than usual.
+The “double” kayaks are fully loaded with gear during Baja kayak tours, and this ballast makes them even steadier than usual.
 Tandem kayaks are much more steady than solo kayaks.
 Fewer than 1 out of 1000 participants tip over, and this usually do to “horsing” around.
-More details on our sea kayaks are shown at the bottom of this page.

 The climate of Baja is desert so rain is extremely rare.
 Air temperatures are warm, the water is cool, and wind can cause chilling.
 We recommend that you wear fabrics that dry quickly and keep a windbreaker handy at all times.
 Many folks wear a bathing suit all day and take frequent dips in the water to cool off.
 We do everything in our power to keep you comfortable throughout your tour.